programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 In the top right-hand corner, you will see a _Use this template_ button.
 If you don’t see this button, make sure you are signed into your GitHub account.

-{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-03.png" alt="Screenshot of the CollectionBuilder GitHub repository with the Use this Template button circled." caption="Figure 3.
-Screenshot of the CollectionBuilder GitHub repository with the _Use this Template_ button highlighted" %}
+{% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-03.png" alt="Screenshot of the CollectionBuilder GitHub repository with the _Use this template_ button highlighted." caption="Figure 3.
+Screenshot of the CollectionBuilder GitHub repository with the _Use this template_ button highlighted." %}

 When you click on the _Use this template_ button, you will have two options.
 Choose _Create a new repository_.
 This will let you copy all of the template files, with all the framework repository defaults, to your GitHub account so you can start building your exhibition.

 In the _Create a new repository_ screen, you must name your new repository.
 The name will be in your URL and needs to be unique.
-You can also make your Github repository public or private.
+You can also make your GitHub repository public or private.
 We recommend keeping your repository public so you can share your work and get help if needed.
 Note that free GitHub accounts require a public repository to use GitHub Pages to host a website.

 #### Repository contents
 Now that you have cloned the template for your exhibition, let’s take a closer look at each folder and its role in your site.